turingschool/launch-curriculum/module5/lessons/Week1/TalkingWhileCoding.md

 ### Your Turn!

 You and your partner will each get a chance to be the interviewer and interviewee.

+Whoever is being interviewed will start by opening the appropriate dropdown below, forking the repl, and then sharing their screen so that their interviewer can see their work.

 **Schedule:**
-15 minutes, Partner 1 answers their question
+* 15 minutes, Partner 1 answers their question
-5 minutes, Partner 2 gives feedback to Partner 1
+* 5 minutes, Partner 2 gives feedback to Partner 1
-15 minutes, Partner 2 answers their question
+* 15 minutes, Partner 2 answers their question
-5 minutes, Partner 1 gives feedback to Partner 2
+* 5 minutes, Partner 1 gives feedback to Partner 2

 While the interviewer, here are three questions to guide your feedback
 * Did the interviewee explain at least one tradeoff they were making or another option they considered?